Meet our Governors

 Governor Meeting Information

 Mike has been a member of the governing body at Thorpe since early 2014 and became Chair in July 2016.
 Since joining the governing body he has attended a variety of training courses designed to equip governors with the skills required and has taken on responsibility for PE and Sports funding.
-Mike is proud of his connection with the school and is determined to keep the momentum going and support the school on its way to outstanding.
+Mike is proud of his connection with the school and enjoys his role on the governing body.

 Outside Mike’s role on the governing body, he works in agriculture, is interested in all things mechanical and loves being an active part of family life.

 Lisa joined the governors at Thorpe Primary School in 2015 and has served on a number of other school, children’s centre and college governing bodies.
 She has also represented the community in Thorpe as a local Councillor since 2004.
 She is a member of Thorpe Primary School’s Pupil Support Committee and sits on the local school Cluster which provides support to children and families across the Rothwell area including Thorpe.

 Lisa is a busy single mum of two sons, one at primary and one at secondary school.
 Since 2019 Lisa is the political lead for Leeds’ response to the Climate Emergency, highways and sustainable development.
 Lisa previously held executive roles responsible for Health and Adult Social Care and Children and Family Services for Leeds City Council.